Source: India Express

 The official added, “What we are doing is very much targeted, non-obtrusive, non-manual approach.
 In most cases, it is based on concrete data analytics, solid information and in most cases, we end up being successful.
 Now, we are going a step beyond – we will go further as to how to check the tax evasion from taking place.”

 The use of Aadhaar for new registration will prevent the fly-by-night operators to register and issue invoices, pass on input tax credit (ITC) and disappear.
 At the registration too, multiple initial checks will be introduced.
 A limit will be set on the number of invoices issued by new registrants and an objective method would be used to get a higher limit.
 Alternatively, once new registrants establish their credit history, these limits could be further increased.

 Under the GST regime, tax evasion has been a major concern for both the Centre and the states.
-According to the government data submitted to Parliament in July, a total of 9,385 cases of tax fraud amounting to ₹45,682.83 Crore have been detected by the tax authorities under the GST regime since its implementation on July 1, 2017.
-Out of this, 1,593 tax fraud cases involving an amount of ₹6520.40 Crore were detected in April-June, the first three months of this fiscal.
+According to the government data submitted to Parliament in July, a total of 9,385 cases amounting to ₹45,682.83 Crore have been detected by the tax authorities under the GST regime since its implementation on July 1, 2017.
+Out of this, 1,593 cases involving an amount of ₹6520.40 Crore were detected in April-June, the first three months of this fiscal.

 Never miss out on what’s new in GST,